Post-Biblical and Rabbinic Women

 Women’s support for sectarian organizations and nascent religious and ideological movements is a universal-social phenomenon.
 We can therefore interpret this phenomenon within Judaism of the Second Temple period as a means of social and vocational expression open to oppressed groups (such as women), who were barred from participating in the central and official power and influence systems.
-It should come as no surprise that once some of the sects here mentioned, primarily the Pharisees and Christianity, became part of the establishment they not only legislated against women holding positions of equality and power, but likewise attempted to erase any traces of the support women had once rendered them.
+Once some of these sects, primarily the Pharisees and Christianity, became part of the establishment, they legislated against women holding positions of equality and power.
+Likewise, they attempted to erase any traces of the support women had once rendered them.
 Women’s support in the eyes of the establishment was generally viewed as embarrassing.

 The above comments are not intended to obscure the fact that women usually did not frequent public spaces or did not often fulfill important offices.
 The rabbinic sources had to work hard to bring the minority of independent and assertive women under control, but obviously most Jewish women, then as now, stayed at home and kept house.
 For these women the rabbinic sources are not only prescriptive, but also descriptive.